 Definition

 The witness stack is the part of a Segregated Witness (SegWit) transaction input that holds the signatures and any script data needed to satisfy a locking script.
-Introduced in BIP 141, SegWit moves this unlocking data out of the legacy scriptSig field and into a separate, structured witness field carried alongside the transaction.
+Introduced in BIP 141, SegWit moves this unlocking data out of the legacy scriptSig field and into a separate, structured witness field carried alongside the transaction body.
+The name is precise: the witness is evidence that you may spend, segregated from the description of what is being spent.

 How it is structured

 Each input has its own witness, expressed as a stack of byte-string items.
-For a Pay-to-Witness-Public-Key-Hash (P2WPKH) input the witness contains the signature and the public key; for a Pay-to-Witness-Script-Hash (P2WSH) input it contains the data pushes followed by the serialized witness script, which is hashed and checked against the commitment in the output.
-The witness items are pushed onto the script's evaluation stack much as scriptSig data would be, but they live outside the part of the transaction that is hashed for the txid.
+For a Pay-to-Witness-Public-Key-Hash (P2WPKH) input the witness contains exactly two items: the signature and the public key.
+For a Pay-to-Witness-Script-Hash (P2WSH) input it contains the arguments followed by the serialized witness script itself, which is hashed and checked against the commitment in the output being spent.
+Taproot (P2TR) extends the same container: a key-path spend needs only a single Schnorr signature, while a script-path spend carries the arguments, the revealed tapscript leaf, and a control block proving that leaf belongs to the output's commitment.
+In every case the witness items are pushed onto the script engine's evaluation stack much as scriptSig data once was — but they live outside the portion of the transaction that is hashed to produce the txid.

 Why segregation matters